Lightning-AI/ecosystem-ci/README.md

 ______________________________________________________________________

 <div align="center">
-Lightning EcoSystem CI allows you to discover issues in your own projects against Lightning nightly and the latest release.
+Automate issue discovery for your projects against Lightning nightly and releases.
 <br / >
 You get CPUs, Multi-GPUs testing for free, and Slack notification alerts if issues arise!
 </div>